Communications Lessons from the Campaign Trail

 #2 Gender is a big motivating issue in elections these days, but maybe not in the ways you are thinking.

 Undeniably, gender has been at the center of a variety of media conversations in this election cycle.
 This comes out in two ways.
 First, gender categories are a key demographic that polling institutions often use to differentiate blocks of registered voters.
-Polling institutions, for example, will report on which candidates or policies benefit from greater support among Black women, or White women, or women with college degrees, etc.
+Polling institutions, for example, will report on which candidates or policies benefit from greater support among Black women, or White women, or men with college degrees, etc.

 #3 When words become polarizing, consider showing what you mean.

-Audiences are quite aware of these dynamics: In their recent research, Special Report: Business & Racial Justice, Edelman surveyed majorities of all demographic groups, and of those groups surveyed, 64% of all respondents indicated that “politicians turn positive or neutral words into insults to undermine constructive discussions about racism” and 75% reported that among their major worries, top of the list is the fact that “politicians intentionally sow division.”
-People know language and communications matter for how we address racial injustice, and other equity issues, and they are wary of politically motivated jargon as bad faith efforts to address it.
+Audiences are quite aware of these dynamics: In their research, Special Report: Business & Racial Justice, Edelman surveyed majorities of all demographic groups, and of those groups surveyed, 64% of all respondents indicated that “politicians turn positive or neutral words into insults to undermine constructive discussions about racism” and 75% reported that among their major worries, top of the list is the fact that “politicians intentionally sow division.”
+People know that language and communications matter for how we address racial injustice and other equity issues, and they are wary of politically motivated jargon as bad faith efforts to address it.

 How should you respond to this complex messaging environment as a communicator for social change?
 To do better, we can move beyond the use of terms that may be contested or polarized, to help people understand on a more experiential level the values we are referencing.
 When language has been politicized, consider showing it, rather than—or in addition to—saying it.
-For example, use imagery, rhetoric and historical reference to make connections to key figures or events that embody the emotional tenor, logic or the behavior you want to encourage.
+For example, use imagery, rhetoric and historical references to make connections to key figures or events that embody the emotional tenor, logic or behavior you want to encourage.

 To be clear, we do not recommend avoiding direct language to talk about oppression, racism and the reality that systemic injustice is ingrained in many of our institutions and practices.
-At the same time, we should also be intentional to avoid reducing our conversation of these things to catchphrases that may or may not hold clear meaning for our audiences.
+At the same time, we should also be intentional to avoid reducing our discussion of these themes to catchphrases that may or may not hold clear meaning for our audiences.
 Let’s use all the communications tools at our disposal to speak plainly about these important topics.
 When done effectively, referencing famous figures, moments when people have come together for a greater purpose, or events relevant to your organization’s history can all imbue your communications with the values and energy of those events.
-Just make sure that you are doing so in a way that is authentic to your work, respects the people, places and events you are making connections to, and clearly avoids appropriation.
+Make sure that you are doing so in a way that is authentic to your work, respects the people, places and events you are making connections to, and clearly avoids appropriation.

 #4 Emotions are the water we swim in as communicators — use them wisely and strategically.

 We have all observed the shift in the current election cycle that has come from the Democratic party establishing a new emotional connection to the electorate with a change in candidate.
-Media has been quick to point out the energetic power behind the emotional tone change that has taken place—from warning against threats to democracy, to fostering joy and comradeship across our diverse communities.
+Media has been quick to point out the energetic power behind the emotional tone change that has taken place—from warning against threats to democracy to fostering joy and comradeship across our diverse communities.

 The research on use of emotions in communications has also shown that the choice between relying on negative emotional valence and more positive communications should be one of strategy.
-In a wide ranging review of literature on the topic, researchers found that short term attention can be generated with strong negative emotions (like anger/rage, guilt, pity or shock), but long term loyalty can be better sustained with communications that deploy more positive emotions such as hope, joy and self-efficacy—a sense that your behavior can make a difference.
+In a wide-ranging review of literature on the topic, researchers found that short-term attention can be generated with strong negative emotions (like anger/rage, guilt, pity or shock), but long-term loyalty can be better sustained with communications that deploy more positive emotions such as hope, joy and self-efficacy—a sense that your behavior can make a difference.

 • Focus on identifying and tailoring content to key audiences.